-Highly available leaderless SQLite cluster powered by embedded NATS JetStream server.
+Highly available SQLite cluster powered by embedded NATS JetStream server.

-- Connect using HTTP API or PostgreSQL Wire Protocol
+- Connect using HTTP API, gRPC API, database/sql go driver, JDBC driver, MySQL or PostgreSQL Wire Protocol

 - Create live local read/write replicas with go-ha database/sql driver